Diu district

-Diu district (/'diːuː/) (formerly Distrito de Dio) is one of the three districts of the union territory of Dadra and Nagar Haveli and Daman and Diu of India.
+Diu district is one of the three districts of the union territory of Dadra and Nagar Haveli and Daman and Diu of India.
 The district is made up of Diu Island and two small enclaves of Simbor and Gogola, at the border with the state of Gujarat.
 The district headquarters are at Diu Town.
 It is the ninth least populous district in the country (out of 640).

 History

 Distrito de Dio, India Portuguesa (1920).

 The Diu Fortress was built in 1535 by the Portuguese, when Bahadur Shah, the Sultan of Gujarat, requested their help to resist an attack by Humayun, the second Moghal emperor.

 The district was historically part of the Saurashtra region of Gujarat.
 Mirroring the system of administrative division in Portugal, Diu district (Distrito de Diu) was established as an administrative division of the Portuguese State of India (Estado da Índia) in the first half of the 19th century.
 It was headed by a district governor, subordinate to the governor-general of Portuguese India in Goa.
 The district included the single municipality of Diu, which was further subdivided into civil parishes.

 It remained an overseas territory of Portugal until it was annexed by Indian forces on 19 December 1961.
 From 1961 to 1987, it was a part of the union territory of Goa, Daman and Diu.
 In 1987, it became a part of the newly formed union territory of Daman and Diu.
 In January 2020, the district became part of the new union territory of Dadra and Nagar Haveli and Daman and Diu.